flare-foundation/attestation-client/docs/end-users/apis.md

   | `response`     | object | Response to the request as specified by the attestation type.                      |
   | `merkleProof`  | array  | Array of hashes that prove that the request's hash is included in the Merkle tree. |

+  It is the same as calling get-specific-proof for every confirmed request in the round.

-- `/api/proof/votes-for-round/{roundId}` - GET: Given a `roundId` it returns a JSON response containing the list of all attestation objects that were confirmed in the round.
-The data contains an array of objects containing:
+- `/api/proof/requests-for-round/{roundId}` - GET: Given a `roundId` it returns a JSON response containing the list of objects describing all attestation requests that were considered in the round.
+The response data contains an array of objects containing:

   | Field                | Type   | Description                                                  |
   | -------------------- | ------ | ------------------------------------------------------------ |